Sl1ckThread/SiakJover/README.md

 ```
 ![how to clone in terminal](./ignore/clonning.png)

+You will need to download git for it. https://git-scm.com/downloads.
+IF lazy downlaod manually

    - **Open Terminal** : Open command prompt or terminal depending on your operating system
    - **Navigate to the Folder**: Open your command prompt (Windows) or terminal (macOS/Linux) and change the directory to your SiakJover folder using: